 My training and qualifications

-I have a diploma in therapeutic counselling and training in counselling children and young people.
+I have a Level 4 diploma in therapeutic counselling and training in counselling children and young people.
 I hold an enhanced DBS and Safeguarding Level 3 certificate.

-I have many years of experience working with adults, teenagers and young people and in 2018, I carried out primary research in emotional wellbeing in workplaces - a special interest area for me.
+I have worked for Link (a young people’s counselling service for ages 13 to 25, which is part of the Hillingdon Council's Social Care Directorate's Children and Young People's Services division), as a counsellor providing 1 to 1 counselling and Mental health workshops for young people.
+I have many years of experience working with adults, and in 2018, I carried out primary research in emotional wellbeing in workplaces - a special interest area for me.

 I have also been trained by Cruse bereavement care (the leading national charity for bereaved people) to work with issues relating to loss and grief.